nationalarchives/design-system/src/styles/typography/index.md

 ### Body

-The default paragraph font size is 18px on large and medium devices and 17px on small and tiny devices.
+The default paragraph font size is 19px on large devices, 18px on medium devices and 17px on small and tiny devices.

 All paragraphs within `.tna-template` are styled with the correct font and colour without the need for additional classes.